buhbai/arbguide/README.md

 ![Image of strat](https://github.com/buhbai/arbguide/blob/master/Images/21.webp)

 This involves a pixel lineup into a demodash through the spike wall to skip the screen almost entirely.
-To do this, stand on the far-right edge of the green block, do a maximum height jump and downdash whilst holding grab.
+To do this, you need to be stand on the far-right edge of the green block, do a maximum height jump and downdash whilst holding grab.
 This will make you grab the side of the block one pixel above where you want to demodash.
 From here, release and repress grab quickly to move one pixel down so that you’re now grabbing the wall at this pixel:

 ![Image of strat](https://github.com/buhbai/arbguide/blob/master/Images/22.png)

-Then it’s simply demodashing to the right.
+Then it’s simply demodashing to the right with the demo button that has dash bound to it also.

 ## Core